« My Dual Citizenship | Main | 5 foods that should have a place in your diet »

 Omar G. Brito of Calexico, California

-I would exercise, read books, play with my computer, play board games with my family, listen to the radio, prepare nicer meals, work on my backyard.
+with my family, listen to the radio, prepare nicer meals, work on my

 Jeffrey Sill of Charlotte, North Carolina